ibm-cloud-docs/containers/cs_ingress.md

 As of 24 August 2020, an [{{site.data.keyword.cloudcerts_long}}](/docs/certificate-manager?topic=certificate-manager-about-certificate-manager) instance is automatically created for each cluster that you can use to manage the cluster's Ingress TLS certificates.
 {: shortdesc}

-For an {{site.data.keyword.cloudcerts_short}} instance to be created for your new or existing cluster, ensure that the API key for the region and resource group that the cluster is created in has the correct permissions.
+For a {{site.data.keyword.cloudcerts_short}} instance to be created for your new or existing cluster, ensure that the API key for the region and resource group that the cluster is created in has the correct permissions.
-  * If the account owner, who already has the required permissions, set the API key, then your cluster is assigned an {{site.data.keyword.cloudcerts_short}} instance.
+  * If the account owner, who already has the required permissions, set the API key, then your cluster is assigned a {{site.data.keyword.cloudcerts_short}} instance.
   * If another user or a functional user set the API key, first [assign the user](/docs/containers?topic=containers-users#add_users) the **Administrator** or **Editor** platform role and the **Manager** service role for {{site.data.keyword.cloudcerts_short}} in **All resource groups**.
 Then, the user must [reset the API key for the region and resource group](/docs/containers?topic=containers-users#api_key_most_cases).
-After the cluster has access the updated permissions in the API key, your cluster is automatically assigned an {{site.data.keyword.cloudcerts_short}} instance.
+After the cluster has access the updated permissions in the API key, your cluster is automatically assigned a {{site.data.keyword.cloudcerts_short}} instance.

 To view your {{site.data.keyword.cloudcerts_short}} instance:
 1. In the {{site.data.keyword.cloud_notm}} console, navigate to your [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources){: external}.